 torque sense, for true truck engines.
 There’s a reason why literally every semi on the road has a six under its big hood.

 And it was the era for GM to feel modern, so why not go all out and design the very model of a modern six?
-The 60 degree cylinder angle is of course the preferred one, since it’s the only V6 configuration that gives even firing without split crank journals, something that hadn’t been invented yet, as the early Buick V6 painfully attests to.
+The 60 degree cylinder angle is of course the preferred one, since it affords an even firing interval of 120 degrees if a split journal crankshaft is used, as had been the case since Lancia’s V6 since 1950.
 In cross-section, it looks somewhat similar to the little Chevy 60º V6, eh?
 Well, the block is a bit deeper and beefier.

 The GMC V6 was designed for serious truck duty, and came in a range of displacements from 305 inches³ to 478 inches³.
 Oddly, there was even a V8 version with 637 cubic inches, with twin balance shafts to compensate for its uneven-firing and vibrations, due to its odd 60° block.
 They were all relatively low-rpm engines, with some versions producing their maximum power below 3000 rpm.
 The M “Magnum” series that appeared in the mid-sixties had bigger ports and valves, and less constricted exhaust headers, and are the most powerful and desirable of the family.